 Tangible personal property subject to some other type of local tax is also exempt from the personal property tax.
 The Motor vehicle and trailer excise, ship and boat excise, the farm animal and equipment excise, and mobile home park license fees are all included in this category.

 Intangible personal property is exempt from the personal property tax.
 Intangible property includes stocks, bonds and cash, mortgages and other evidence of ownership of property rights.

 The Assessors may require an owner or lessee of personal property to provide certain information in writing, as may be reasonably necessary, to determine the actual fair cash valuation of the property.
 Failure to comply with the request within thirty (30) days will bar any appeal of the taxes assessed, unless the owner or lessee was unable to comply with the request for reasons beyond his/her control.
 Any false statement that is knowingly made will also bar the taxpayer from any statutory appeal.

-During the month on January, the Berlin Assessor’s staff mails a Form Of List to every known business owner.
+During the month of January, the Berlin Assessor’s staff mails a Form Of List to every known business owner.

-Each year, prior to March 1, all persons subject to taxation must submit a list of all their personal property, which is not exempt from taxation.
+Each year, prior to March 1, all persons subject to taxation must submit a list of all their personal property which is not exempt from taxation.
 These personal estate items must be included on the Form Of List.
 Blank Forms Of Lists are available at the Assessors Office, 23 Linden Street, Berlin, MA, or you can download one by clicking here.

 Abatement of Personal Property Tax

-Applications for abatement must be filed on or before the due date of the first half tax bill, usually November first.
-Applications may be obtained at the Assessors Office, 23 Linden St, Berlin, MA.
-Or you can download one from this link.
+Applications for abatement must be filed on or before the due date of the first half tax bill, usually November 1st.
+Applications may be obtained at the Assessors Office, 23 Linden St, Berlin, MA, or you can download one by clicking here.